Mu-L/ebook2audiobook/README.md

 >[!NOTE]
-**EPUB format is lacking of any standards structure like what is a chapter, paragraph, preface etc.<br>
+**EPUB format lacks any standard structure like what is a chapter, paragraph, preface etc.<br>
 So you should first remove manually any text you don't want to be converted in audio.**

 ### Instructions